Fale/laravelfaq/faq/logging/log-every-user.md

-# Is possible to log all user requests?
+# How can Ilog all user requests?

-Yes, you can do it like this:
+You can do it like this:

 {"tags": ["users", "logs", "security", "statistics"]}